ComScore

 February 7: Philly Cheesesteak-Stuffed Mushrooms

-Keto dieters will be more than happy to sink their forks into these Portobellos, stuffed with steak, caramelized onions and peppers and provolone cheese.
-We promise you won't miss the bread...but we wouldn't blame you for topping each 'shroom with a dollop of Whiz.
+Whether or not you're one of those "go Birds" people, you'll be more than happy to sink your fork into these Portobellos, which are stuffed with steak, caramelized onions and peppers and provolone cheese.
+You won't miss the bread...but I wouldn't blame you for topping each 'shroom with a dollop of Whiz in honor of the Philadelphia Eagles playing the Super Bowl.

 February 8: Curried Chicken and Kale Salad with Creamy Harissa Dressing

 Starring sweet potatoes, kale and a generous amount of bacon (life is about balance, people).
+"It's flavor-packed, filling and relatively healthy, thanks to all that kale, not to mention easy to double and freeze for later," Gillen explains.
 Finish each serving with a dash of fancy vinegar, a dollop of sour cream or a flurry of crushed red pepper flakes.

 February 12: Mini Mason Jar Chicken Potpies

-Round up your mason jars for this Insta-worthy, decidedly adorable cold weather twist on a classic.
+Round up your most photogenic mason jars for an Insta-worthy, decidedly adorable, cold-weather twist on a classic.
 The filling stars store-bought rotisserie chicken, in case you need more convincing.

 February 13: Antoni Porowski’s Lazy Pierogi with Wild Mushrooms, Cabbage and Prunes

-Can you believe you only need 35 minutes to pull off these fresh Polish dumplings, smothered in earthy veggies, brown sugar-y prunes and fresh herbs?
+"They're called leniwe (lazy) because they're made without a filling," recipe developer and Queer Eye star Antoni Porowski writes.
+Best of all, you only need 35 minutes to pull off these fresh Polish dumplings, smothered in earthy veggies, brown sugar-y prunes and fresh herbs.
 Color your dinner guests impressed.
-You'll never go back to the frozen kind, trust.
+You'll never go back to the frozen kind.

 February 14: Lobster Risotto

 Happy Valentine's Day!
-Nothing says "I love you" like a homemade meal.
-No matter who you're cooking for or with, this indulgent lobster risotto is worth staying in for.
+Nothing says "I love you" like a homemade meal, and no matter who you're cooking for (or with), this indulgent lobster risotto makes staying in a real treat.
 Don't forget the chardonnay—or dessert.

 February 15: Shallot and Spicy Mushroom Pasta

 Shallot lovers, this one's for you.
 Thinly sliced and caramelized, they create a savory-sweet foil for meaty mushrooms.
-Top the pasta with roasted chestnuts if you're feeling fancy, or substitute Parmesan with fried or grilled halloumi.
+Recipe developer Nik Sharma suggests sautéing thin-sliced roasted chestnuts (when they’re in season) with the mushrooms, as well as substituting the Parmesan with fried or grilled slabs of tangy halloumi.

 February 17: Ina Garten’s Creamy Chicken Thighs with Lemon and Thyme